 Not paying attention to music can lead to missteps.

 No matter how many steps you know, it’ll never feel good unless you’re moving to the music.
-To begin dancing with rhythm, first find the beat.
+To begin with rhythm, first find the beat.
 It may be drums, percussion, the bass, or guitar, but that’s what you’re listening for.
 That’ll tell you when to move.

 Please read the Dance Safari post entitled “Rhythmically Challenged?
 It’s All in Your Head” for more on this.